gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

+- Amazon: AWS Instances can now be cloned to AWS Clouds associated with a different account from the source Cloud.
+This is currently only supported by single-disk VMs as the image to be cloned is created from the root disk only
 - Ansible Tower: Updated Ansible Tower integration to make full payload of |morpheus| variables available to Ansible Tower Tasks bringing this integration in line with what is currently available to Ansible Tasks
 - Backups: Azure VMs can now be restored to a current Instance, previously they needed to be restored to a new Instance
 - CloudFormation: YAML templates now accepted in addition to JSON for CF Blueprints and Spec Templates both entered locally and ingested through integration with a Git repository